LileFab/Vocal_Quiz/model/README.md

     Parameters: WAV file (16-bit) to be transcribed.
     Example:
     ```curl -X POST -F "file=@record.wav" http://localhost:5000/speech_to_text```

+## Swagger Documentation
+Swagger documentation for the API is available, providing a detailed and interactive interface for exploring the API's endpoints.

+To access the Swagger documentation, visit: http://localhost:5000/apidocs

 ## Appendices
 ### Download the dataset used to train the model